 Urquhart Castle [30 mins]

 Located a short five minute drive from Drumnadrochit or a beautiful 30 minute scenic drive from Inverness, this iconic castle sits overlooking Loch Ness.
 It has been standing since at least the 13th century when it served as an important stronghold in battles between the Scottish Crown and the English invaders.
 Though it has since fallen into ruins, visitors can still explore its walls and discover stories about its turbulent past through interactive displays at Urquhart Castle’s visitor centre.
 Allow a good couple of hours to visit the castle.
+Read our detailed post full of top tips if you’re planning to visit Urquhart Castle.

 Fort Augustus [60 mins]